 Collagen is a naturally occurring protein which is found in the connective tissue.
 As collagen production decreases with age, the delivery of type I collagen to the dermis can achieve the stimulation of cells which are crucial to collagen production - known as fibroblasts.

-This treatment uses heterologous native type I collagen which possesses a triple helix structure.
-This is an equine type of collagen which is recognised as the 'gold standard' in cosmetic treatments.
-After being extracted from horse tendon, it is purified using state of the art processes.
+This treatment uses native type I collagen which possesses a triple helix structure.
+This is a type of collagen which is recognized as the 'gold standard' in cosmetic treatments.

 Collagen treatments are administered in the form of injections, as well as creams and mousses for the skin.

 The collagen treatment procedure will depend on the type of treatment chosen.
 Injectable collagen is typically made from a diluted collagen powder, which is then mixed with saline or distilled water, before being applied using small calibre needles into the dermal-epidermal junction and deep dermis.
 A light massage of the treatment area can be provided following the administration of the injection.